-The America Invents Act (AIA) that was commonly referred to as the "patent reform bill" was signed into law late last year and business owners are still wondering what, if anything, it means to them.
+The America Invents Act (AIA)-commonly referred to as the "patent reform bill"-was signed into law last month and business owners are still wondering what, if anything, it means to them.
 Given that patent reform has been discussed in some form for the last 6-10 years, there are several aspects of this Act that are misunderstood or exaggerated.